vladimirlojanica/ideas/README.md

 There is no website that allows the comparing different technology stacks.
 There would be a page for every permutation of technology, for example the following might be common technology pairs:

- * MySql and PHP
+ * MySQL and PHP
  * Node and MongoDB

-These pairs can included in complete technology stacks such as linux, apache, MySQL and PHP (LAMP).
+These pairs can included in complete technology stacks such as Linux, Apache, MySQL and PHP (LAMP).
 This may go increasingly in depth to particular database abstraction layers, web frameworks and libraries.
 Each page will have a list of advantages and existing projects using this stack.
 As projects are added, the stacks will become more specific.
 Attributes from individual technology interactions will rise up to the entire stack.

 As a user of this site, I may begin by exploring: